More pages in this section

 What do you find is the most rewarding part of your role?

-To have specialties and sub-specialties available or readily available to those in need have just a profound impact to our entire community.
+To have medical services available to those in need has a profound impact to entire communities.
 To see our local network and the widespread passion is inspiring.
-The way the most experienced doctors take their time to pass down their expertise to the next generation, and then the Junior Doctors to pass to the Medical Students, and the appreciation for that knowledge in return.
+The way the most experienced doctors take their time to pass down their expertise to the next generation, and then the junior doctors to pass to the medical students, and the appreciation for that knowledge in return.
 It is like a complex entity of knowledge and constant learning.

-Coming from a regional and rural area, I understand the impact the work of NQRTH has down the line.
+As someone who comes from regional and rural areas, I understand the impact the work of NQRTH has on the ground.

 NQRTH is an initiative of the Australian Government's Integrated Rural Training Pipeline (IRTP) and is facilitated by James Cook University in partnership with public and private hospitals, Queensland Aboriginal and Islander Health Council (QAIHC), health services, Aboriginal Community Controlled Health Organisations (ACCHOs) and GP clinics.